Last updated on June 1st, 2022

 The new look also invokes its heritage and significance with all-caps, large lettermark logo.
 And perhaps, it indicates the brand’s goals to carve out a niche among luxury fashion brands.

 All in all, the new design preserves its visual connections to its original typeface but has gone a bit further with serifs and overlapping letters.
+But Zara is not the only fashion brand that changed its logo.
+In fact, many fashion brands have made changes in their clothing logos to convey a new brand message by tweaking some design elements here and there.

 How Did The Old Logo Look?